 Symptoms of Anemia in Goats

-The goat will appear healthy and active even suffering from anemia.
-The goats may look like health and fat; however, viewing the color of the eyelids will tell the idea of the blood.
+The goat may appear healthy and active even suffering from anemia.
+The goats may look like like they are healthy and fat; however, by viewing the color of the eyelids you can more easily tell if the goat is anemic.
 If the color is pale, then the goat is more anemic.
 The color of gums and eyelid will provide an idea about the anemic status of the goats.

 SWELLING UNDER THE FACE

 In the anemic goat, there are chances of development of sub-mandibular edema (swelling under the chin).
 This condition is more common in bottle jaw disease.

 The goats suffering from anemia will look tired and dull.
 The eyes of the anemic goat will have a dull look in the eyes and the give an appearance of sickness.

 The body coat of the anemic goats will become weak.
 The goat will not show interest in eating or drinking.